flrd/standardlastprofile/README.md

 #> [1] "household"
 #>
 #> $details
 #> [1] "This profile includes all households with exclusively and predominantly private consumption.
 Households with predominantly private electrical consumption, i.e. also with minor commercial consumption are e.g. sales representatives, home workers, etc. with an office in the household.
-The Household profile is not applicable for special applications such as electric storage heaters storage heaters or heat pumps."
+The Household profile is not applicable for special applications such as storage heaters or heat pumps."
 ```

 ### Generate a load profile